fivenorth-io/docs/docs/5n-dashboard/install.md

 ### Access the dashboard

-After installing the dashboard, you can now login to it with the user that have primary party is the same as your validator operator party.
-Usually, this will be the same user that can access your validator wallet.
+Once deployed, log in using a user whose primary party matches your validator operator party.
+This is typically the same user you use to access your validator wallet.